sem CLI Reference#

 sem get

 .
-This mainly happens because these are the commands that allow you to
+These are the commands that allow you to work with resources.

 sem create#